 It should be noted, however, that PRP injections aren’t right for everyone.
 If the following conditions apply, you may be better served by another treatment approach.

-If you’re interested in learning more about platelet-rich plasma (PRP) injections, schedule a personalized consultation today at Genesis Regenerative Sports and Aesthetic Medicine.
+If you’re interested in learning more about platelet-rich plasma (PRP) injections, schedule a personalized consultation today at Genesis Orthopaedic and Spine.
 Online booking takes just moments, or can always call the office to set up an appointment.